SmartDataInnovationLab/ipython-cache/README.md

     from imp import reload
     reload(cache_magic)

 Alternatively (if you don't want to install python, jupyter & co), you can use the docker-compose.yml for development:

-    cd cache-magic
+    cd ipython-cache
     docker-compose up

 ## create Conda Packet

-**todo**
+**todo:** This does not work yet

     conda install conda-build
     conda activate test